 PARQUE DE LOS JESUITAS

-Every effort was made to respect the existing vegetation, primarily composed of fruit trees, which occupied two-thirds of the space.
-Additionally, new areas were reforested with denser tree cover to create ample shaded areas.
-The park boasts over 2,700 plants distributed among 82 different species.
-Many of the pear and apple trees from the Jesuit orchard were preserved, and a wide variety of trees were planted, such as cherry trees, quince trees, elms, plane trees, willows, olive trees, magnolias, cedars, firs, cypresses, pines, etc. In 2017, a special planting of 47 specimens was carried out, notably including three Sequoyas sempervirens obtained from cuttings of the University's redwood tree.
+Every effort was made to respect the existing vegetation as much as possible, mainly composed of fruit trees, which occupied two-thirds of the space.
+In addition, new areas were reforested with denser trees to create ample shaded areas.
+The park has more than 2,700 plants distributed in 82 different species.
+Many of the pear and apple trees from the Jesuit orchard were preserved, and a wide variety of trees such as cherry trees, quince trees, elms, plane trees, willows, olive trees, magnolias, cedars, firs, cypresses, pines, etc., were planted.
+In 2017, a special planting of 47 specimens was carried out, among which three sequoias sempervirens obtained from cuttings of the sequoia at the University stand out.

 Stylistically, the park retains the original structure of the convent orchard, enclosed by stone walls along its entire perimeter.
 Its interior is structured in grids articulated around 4 axes that traverse the park in a North-South direction.
 From these axes, the different areas of the park are distributed (resting, sports, play areas, etc.).